DISCOVERING GOD’S PURPOSE FOR YOUR LIFE (Part 2)

 You are perfectly cut out for something unique and specific in life.
 There is something that only you can do perfectly in life.
 This is your purpose in life.
 God specifically created you for a specific or special purpose in life.

-You cannot fully enjoy or maximize your life without finding out and committing yourself to fulfilling God’s purpose for creating you as a unique or unequalled person on earth.
+You cannot fully enjoy or maximize your life without finding out and committing yourself to fulfilling God’s purpose for creating you as a unique person on earth.

 Sadly, many people in the world today are completely ignorant of why God created them to be unique or different from any other person in the world.